Kobra (DC Comics)

 Kobra is the name used by two supervillains published by DC Comics.
 The Jeffrey Burr incarnation of Kobra and his brother Jason first appeared in Kobra #1 (February 1976), and were created by Jack Kirby.
 Jason Burr debuted as Kobra in Faces of Evil: Kobra #1 (March 2009) by Ivan Brandon and Julian Lopez.
+The Kobra identity is later established as an international terrorist organization that frequently clashes with superheroes associated with the Justice League.

 Publication history

 Both Jeffrey and Jason Burr were created by Jack Kirby for a proposed DC Comics series called King Kobra, the first issue of which was both written and drawn by Kirby.
 This first issue then sat in DC inventory for over a year, during which time Kirby left the publisher to return to Marvel Comics.

+Co-creator Steve Sherman commented on the character's creation.
+He stated that Kobra was originally created for a one-shot comic and was inspired by Dr. Phibes, a character who used different means of killing his opponents.
+Sherman created Kobra's name and aesthetic by combining Phibes with thugees - Indian robber gangs.
+Sherman met with Jack Kirby, who created the idea of the Burr siblings.
+He was inspired by The Corsican Brothers, a novella about conjoined twins who were separated at birth, but continue to share pain.
+By the time the meeting was over, Sherman and Kirby had written outlines for several stories beyond the initial one-shot.

-Eventually the concept was handed over to writer Martin Pasko with orders to make a series out of it.
+The concept was handed over to writer Martin Pasko with orders to make a series out of it.
 Pasko was unimpressed with King Kobra, feeling it to be a throwaway idea churned out by Kirby as he was preparing to leave DC, and tried to make the best out of the assignment by whiting out all of Kirby's original dialogue, rescripting the issue, and having Pablo Marcos redraw some of the art.
 Now titled simply Kobra, the first issue of the series appeared in late 1975 (cover-dated February 1976).
 It was cancelled after seven issues, though the contents of the unpublished Kobra #8 saw print in DC Special Series #1.
 Pasko later reflected: "I wrote all of Kobra with my tongue firmly planted in my cheek—it was a preposterous exercise dumped in my lap, and it helped pay the rent on a very nice place in the Village".

 Kobra is also featured in a January 2009 Faces of Evil one-shot, written by Ivan Brandon.